 When Should You Switch to a Convertible Car Seat?

-Many parents choose rear-facing infant seats for their newborns.
+Many parents choose rear-facing-only infant seats for their newborns.
 These seats attach to a base which is kept in the car at all times.
-The benefit of these seats is that you can take them out of the car with your baby still in them, allowing you to enjoy a meal in a restaurant or a peaceful grocery trip while your child slumbers away.
-But while many parents wait to move onto convertible seats until after their child’s first birthday, a new study suggests it’s beneficial to make the switch much sooner.
+The benefit of this type of seat is that you can take them out of the car with your baby still in them, allowing you to enjoy a meal in a restaurant or a peaceful grocery trip while your child slumbers away.
+Many infant car seats also attach to strollers with the correct equipment, so you don’t have to mess with unbuckling your baby from the car and then re-buckling them into the stroller.

 The study used a 22-pound dummy (which represents an average 12-month-old) to test the effectiveness in both rear-facing infant seats and convertible seats.
-Due to the height of the child and the small size of the infant seats, the dummy’s head struck the front seatback in 53% of the time in crash testing.
-Compare that to only 4% of the time with convertible car seats, and the safety advantage is obvious.
+Due to the height of the child and the small size of the infant seats, the dummy’s head struck the front seatback 53 percent of the time in crash testing.
+Compare that to only 4 percent of the time with convertible car seats, and the safety advantage is clear.